nekodjin/life/commentary.md

 It's also got a `World::new` associated function that initializes a new world with a given width and height, filled with dead cells.

+> # Commit:
+> ### create world structure
+> 0c857717d777ab6f15b8567c4e9f797b2e84a4bf

+The next thing to think about is operations that will be performed on it.
+There are two general classes of operations.

+The first class is operations performed by external code.
+These operations will exclusively interact with the current copy of the world, and fall into one of two subcategories:
+1. Reading from the current copy of the world (for example, to render it)
+2. Writing to the current copy of the world (for example, to load the starting state of the world)

+The second class is operations performed by internal code.
+These operations almost exclusively interact with the intermediate copy of the world, as the vast majority of them will be performed by the methods that compute the next world-state.

+For these reasons, it is necessary to have a method that allows indexing into the current copy of the world, and a similar one for the intermediate copy.

+At this point, it occurs to me that as I'll be implementing a wrapping version of the Game of Life, it would be helpful if these indexing methods allowed for signed indices which will automatically be mapped to a point within the world through something resembling modulo arithmetic.
+Of course, if the world is to be indexed using `isize`s, it should never be permitted to initialize a world to dimensions larger than `isize::MAX`.
+This restriction will have to be added to the `World::new` function.

+> # Commit:
+> ### restrict dimensions in constructor
+> 3ed23d35030cdbecddc8048e02aa532943fec17c